 There are daily overland buses from different cities to Mae Sai.
 From Chiang Mai Green Bus runs several times a day in 4 to 5 hours.
 In Chiang Rai, both the slow local bus (about every half hour), which stops wherever someone wants to get on or off, and the minivans, which leave whenever the 10 seats are occupied, start.
 There are night buses from Bangkok.

-The best overview of transport connections to Mae Sai is available on Bookaway (site with all routes in Thailand).
+The best overview of transport connections to Mae Sai is available on Bookaway (site with all routes to Mae Sai).

 Flight and taxi